openebs/mayastor-docs/reference/storage-class-parameters.md

 {% hint style="info" %}

-The storage class parameter `local` has been deprecated in Mayastor version 2.0.
+The storage class parameter `local` has been deprecated and is a breaking change in Mayastor version 2.0.
+Ensure that this parameter is not used.

 {% endhint %}